History of the United States Coast Guard: Vietnam War

 Several Coast Guard aviators served with the U.S. Air Force 37th Aerospace Rescue and Recovery Squadron and 40th Aerospace Rescue and Recovery Squadron in Southeast Asia from 1968 to 1972.
 They were involved in combat search and rescue operations in both Vietnam and Laos.

-The Coast Guard provided Explosive Loading Detachments (ELD) to the U.S. Army 1st Logistics Command in several locations in Vietnam.
+The Coast Guard provided Explosive Loading Detachments (ELD) to the United States Army 1st Logistics Command in several locations in Vietnam.
 The ELD's were responsible for the supervision of Army stevedores in the unloading of explosives and ammunition from U.S. Merchant Marine ships.
 The ELD's were also responsible for assisting the Army in port security operations at each port and eventually were made a part of a Port Security and Waterways Detail (PS&WD) reporting to the Commanding General, United States Army, Vietnam (USARV).
 They earned the Army Meritorious Unit Commendation for their efforts.

 On 13 December 1965 Secretary of Defense Robert McNamara requested Coast Guard assistance in constructing a chain of LORAN-C stations for use by naval vessels and combat aircraft for operations in Southeast Asia.
 Construction started almost immediately at five locations in Thailand and Vietnam and they were fully operational on 28 October 1966.

 On 22 April 1966, USCGC Planetree (WLB-307) arrived in Cam Ranh Bay to commence Aids to Navigation (ATON) operations in the coastal waters of South Vietnam.
 She was responsible for the marking of freshly cut channels and harbors with buoys and daymarks so that merchant and naval ships could safely navigate the waters.
 This direct support mission ended on 17 May 1971 with the departure of the last buoy tender, USCGC Blackhaw.
-The buoy tender crews were tasked with training South Vietnamese crews in the ATON effort prior to the departure of the Blackhaw as a part of the 'Vietnamization' policy of the Nixon Administration.
+The buoy tender crews were tasked with training South Vietnamese crews in the ATON effort prior to the departure of Blackhaw as a part of the 'Vietnamization' policy of the Nixon Administration.
 After May 1971 ATON was serviced on a 'as needed' basis by USCGC Basswood (WLB-388) homeported in Guam.